One of the biggest Alaska planning questions is simple: should you take an Alaska cruise, plan a land tour, or combine both with a cruise tour?

 Choosing the Wrong Cruise Itinerary

-Not all Alaska cruises visit Glacier Bay or the same ports.
+Not all Alaska cruises visit Glacier Bay, Hubbard Glacier, or the same ports.
 The itinerary matters as much as the ship.

 Trying to Do Too Much